 Addressing Social Service Insurance Challenges

 "Make sure insureds understand their exposures and how to minimize them.
-This includes performing background and employment checks before hiring and onboarding," says Stolle.
+This includes performing background and employment checks before hiring and onboarding," says Parisoff.
 "Also, staff members should not be left unaccompanied with a child or other vulnerable person."

 Underwriters want verification that organizations are implementing and following the procedures they have in place.
 RPS, for instance, takes a proactive approach by asking for documentation, which helps get the coverage clients need.